rspamd/rspamd.com/doc/modules/dmarc.md

 - `DMARC_POLICY_QUARANTINE`: Authentication failed- quarantine suggested by DMARC policy
 - `DMARC_POLICY_SOFTFAIL`: Authentication failed- no action suggested by DMARC policy

-Rspamd is able to store records in `redis` which could be used to generate DMARC aggregate reports but there is as of yet no available tool to generate such reports from these.
-Format of the records stored in `redis` is as follows:
+Rspamd has the ability to store records in `redis`, which can be used to produce DMARC aggregate reports, but there are currently no tools available to generate such reports from these records.
+The format of the records stored in `redis` is as follows:

     unixtime,ip,spf_result,dkim_result,dmarc_disposition

-where spf and dkim results are `true` or `false` indicating whether an aligned spf/dkim identifier was found and dmarc_disposition is one of `none`/`quarantine`/`reject` indicating policy applied to the message.
+In this format, the `spf_result` and `dkim_result` fields indicate whether an aligned SPF/DKIM identifier was found and are represented by `true` or `false`.
+The `dmarc_disposition` field shows the policy applied to the message and can have one of three values: `none`, `quarantine`, or `reject`.

-These records are added to a list named $prefix$domain where $domain is the domain which defined policy for the message being reported on and $prefix is the value of the `key_prefix` setting (or "dmarc_" if this isn't set).
+Records are inserted into a list named `$prefix$domain`, where `$domain` corresponds to the domain that has defined the policy for the reported message, and `$prefix` is determined by the `key_prefix` setting (or defaults to `dmarc_ `if `key_prefix` is not set).

-Keys are inserted to redis servers when a server is selected by hash value from sender's domain.
+When a hash value is assigned to a sender's domain, the corresponding key is added to the Redis server.

-To enable storing of report information, `reporting` must be set to `true`.
-Please see the section on reporting in this document for more information.
+To enable the storage of report information, the `reporting` setting must be set to `true`.
+For more details, please refer to the reporting section in the documentation.

-Actions can be forced for messages based on DMARC disposition as demonstrated in example config below.
+The example configuration below illustrates how actions can be enforced for messages based on their DMARC disposition.

 ~~~ucl
 dmarc {